Ren-B-7/Super-Start.nvim/README.md

 This is an extended font format for extra images and icons added to nvim

-# Finally nvim.zip
+# Finally nvim
-Then finally go to ~/.config/ and paste the "nvim.zip" file here and do command "unzip ~/.local/nvim.zip", or alternatively extract elsewhere and paste the nvim file here
+Then finally go to ~/.config/ ("cd ~/.config/") and paste the "nvim" folder here Or alternatively only paste the extensions you plan on using within the default nvim lua folders

+# Done?
 Then run nvim in your terminal, and all should be well, if not contact owner, cause you fucked up